coronel08/my-notes/notes/docs/aws.md

     * Lifecycle Management: move file after N days into either standard or EFS-IA(Infrequent Access)

-Databases
+### Databases
-* Amazon RDS (Relational Database Service) - SQL to store and query data, managed service that automates scaling and setup
+* Amazon RDS (Relational Database Service) - SQL to store and query data, managed service that automates scaling, backups, and setup.
+Stored on EBS
+    * Read Replicas - up to 5 Read Replicas, ASYNC so reads are eventually caught up.
+Cant write to replica.
+IF AWS in same region you do not pay for data transfers
+    * RDS Multi AZ(Disaster Recovery) failover in case of loss
+    * Encryption - encrypt with AWS KMS.
+If master is not encrypted the read replicas can't be encrypted.
+SSL Certificate to encrypt data in flight,needs to be turned on.
+    * Security - uses security groups to control which IP can communicate.
+Can also use Policies, username and password or IAM-token authentication(only in Mysql and Postgresql and only last 15 mins)
+* Amazon Aurora - Mysql and PostgreSQL relational database, an Amazon RDS service.
+5x performance.
+Offers high availability, read scaling, and auto scaling
+    * Can have up to 15 read replicas and a Master
+    * Has writer endpoint for master and reader endpoint for load balancing replicas
+* Amazon ElastiCache - managed Redis or Memcached service.
+In memory DB that makes app stateless.
+    * REDIS - has Read Replicas and data durability, backup and restore features.
+    * MEMCACHED - Multi-node for sharding, no backup and restore or replication.
+For data that can be lost.
+    * Cache Strategies
+        * Lazy-Loading - Only requested data is cached.
+If data not in cache it has to read cache, read db, and then write to cache resulting in higher read latency.
+Data can also be stale as it isnt updated right away.
+        * Write Through - Data in cache is never stale but gets a write penalty instaed of read penalty.
+Data is written to cache then written to db
+    * Replication Cluster
+        * No cluster - One primary node up to 5 replicas.
+1 write and several reader nodes.
+One shard all nodes have all the data.
+        * Cluster Mode - data is partitioned across shards
 * Amazon DynamoDB - non relational database using key-value pairs
 * Amazon Redshift - Fully Managed data warehousing services for big data analytics.
 Server Based
 * Amazon Storage Gateway - helps extend their on-premise storage to AWS
-* Amazon Aurora - Mysql and PostgreSQL relational database, an Amazon RDS service
 * Amazon Elastic Map Reduce (EMR) - fast and efficient processing of big data using Hadoop framework

 ## Security